01 of 07

 05 of 07

-Pulling the Membrane
+Pull Off the Membrane

 06 of 07

-Trimming the Rib Tips
+Trim the Rib Tips

 When cooking a rack of ribs, you want it limited to the actual bone section of the ribs.
-Well above the ribs (or below if you are looking at the pig) is a section of meat filled with cartilage, little bones (the chine bone) and connective tissue.
+Well above the ribs (or below if you're looking at the pig) is a section of meat filled with cartilage, little bones (the chine bone), and connective tissue.
 You can identify this area with one basic rule: bones don't bend.
 If you try to fold the ribs in half lengthwise like a tall book, you will get a good idea where these sections meet.
 You can also find it by looking for a long line of fat that runs lengthwise along the rack.
 This doesn't always help because you can't always find it.

 07 of 07